opentelekomcloud-docs/mapreduce-service/umn/source/managing_clusters/bootstrap_actions/adding_a_bootstrap_action.rst

 Add a bootstrap action.

-This operation applies to MRS 3.\ *x* or earlier clusters.
+This operation applies to clusters earlier than MRS 3.\ *x*.

 Procedure
 ---------